-To redevelop the house with 47 bedrooms in total (some of these are servants accommodation) came to £70,000.
-It’s equivalent to £6,750,000 today.
-This was 18 months gross profits from all of Gibb’s business interests.
+To redevelop the house with 47 bedrooms in total (some of these are servants’ accommodation) came to £70,000.
+In other words, it’s equivalent to £6,750,000 today.
+This was 18 months’ gross profits from all of Gibb’s business interests.
 The house and the estate employed more than 500 workers.

 The Tyntesfield Chapel

-The final addition to Tyntesfield was a Gothic chapel on the side of the house, which was built between 1872 and 1877.
+Finally, the last addition to Tyntesfield was a Gothic chapel on the side of the house, which was built between 1872 and 1877.
 It is modelled on Sainte Chapelle in Paris.
 At the time, the victor of the local All Saints Church opposed it, and the Bishop of Bath and Wells refused the consecration of Tyntesfield Chapel.
-Despite this, prayers were said twice a day for family and their guests.
+Despite this, prayers were said twice a day for the family and their guests.
 It was also open to local people during Rogation and at Christmas.

 How big is Tyntesfield estate?